jprjr/multistreamer-installer/README.md

 2. Install nginx + haproxy as reverse proxies
 3. Setup dehydrated for automatic renewel of Let's Encrypt certificates
 4. Create a basic configuration for multistreamer
-5. Add your first user to htpasswd-auth-server
+5. Add your first user to postgres-auth-server or import users from an older htpasswd-auth-server installation

 ## Usage